fatemeh5288/Deep-learning-with-PyTorch--CIFAR10-dataset/README.md

 # Deep-learning-with-PyTorch--CIFAR10-dataset
-This is my first deep learning project with PyTorch.
 CIFAR10 dataset contains images of 10 different objects including plane, car, bird, cat, dog, frog, horse, ship, and truck.
 The goal is to create a neural network model to identify these images with a good accuracy.
 The data consists of 3 channels (RGB) and 32x32 pixels so the dimension of our tensor is going to be 3x32x32.
 We have 50000 sample images in training set and 10000 in test set.